lmarsh3/python_projects/README.md

 Alternate Exercise 2 - Created with range (1, 11) and sum calculation done before printing

+Exercise 3 - Print characters from a string that are present at an even index number using range()

-Exercise 3 - Print characters from a string that are present at an even idex number
+Alternate Exercise 3 - Print characters from a string that are present at an even index number using list()